ayaka-qc/ayaka-qc.github.io/index.md

   - Public Servant at Future Generation Development Department, Private School Affairs Division

 # Awards
-**Excellence Award**, JICA Academic Essay Contest on Japanese Emigration in North America.
-Naganuma, A. (October 2024). [“The Loneliness Faced by Japanese Immigrants and the Importance of Mother Tongue Education and Community: Based on Articles from the North American Post in the 1950s”](https://www.jica.go.jp/domestic/jomm/whatsnew/2024/1552401_52759.html).
+**Excellence Award**, JICA Academic Essay Contest on Japanese Emigration in North America
+Naganuma, A. (October 2024). *“The Loneliness Faced by Japanese Immigrants and the Importance of Mother Tongue Education and Community: Based on Articles from the North American Post in the 1950s”*.
 Japan International Cooperation Agency.

 # Scholarships
 - **Japanese Government (MEXT) Scholarship** — Graduate-Degree Program